Key Stage 1

-During Key Stage 2 pupils learn about significant people, events and places from both the recent and more distant past, including Sir Francis Drake, Buckland Abbey and the Blitz on Plymouth, They learn about change and continuity in their own area, in Britain and in other parts of the world, including the Bronze Age on Dartmoor, the Vikings, Greeks, Egyptians and Mayans.
-They look at history in a variety of ways, for example from political, economic, technological and scientific, social, religious, cultural or aesthetic perspectives.
-They use different sources of information to help them investigate the past both in depth and in overview, using dates and historical vocabulary to describe events, people and developments.
-They also learn that the past can be represented and interpreted in different ways.
+During Key Stage 2 pupils learn about significant people, events and places from both the recent and more distant past, including the Ancient Greeks, the Blitz on Plymouth and the Vikings.
+At Victoria Road, we use different sources of information to help us to investigate the past by using dates and historical vocabulary to describe events, people and developments.

 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 The national curriculum for history aims to ensure that all pupils:

 To develop children’s experiences and understanding of Geography and History, inspiring and igniting their curiosity about the wider world.